DataDog/documentation/content/en/agent/guide/private-link.md

     - The `use_http` variable is used to force the Datadog Agent to send logs over HTTPS, which is the protocol supported by the VPC endpoint.
 More information about this is available in the [Agent log collection documentation][2].
     - The `logs_dd_url` variable is used to send logs to the VPC endpoint.

-2. [Restart your Agent][3] to send Logs to Datadog through AWS PrivateLink.
+2. [Restart your Agent][3] to send logs to Datadog through AWS PrivateLink.

 **Note**: if you are using the container Agent, set the following environment variables instead: